rabia-aaziz/weather-App/README.md

 # weather-App

-You can see the website here:.
+You can see the website here: https://rabia-aaziz.github.io/weather-App/.

 A basic client-side weather app example.
 Uses the Open Weather Map API to request weather data.